americanexpress/react-albus/.github/pull_request_template.md

 - [ ] There aren't any other open Pull Requests for the same issue/update.
 - [ ] These changes should be applied to a maintenance branch.
 - [ ] This change requires cross browser checks.
-- [ ] This change impacts caching for client browsers.
 - [ ] This change adds additional environment variable requirements for react-albus users.
 - [ ] I have added the Apache 2.0 license header to any new files created.